cronkitedata/dj/docs/_pages/story-memo.md

 Key deadlines:

 * March 6: A one-paragraph proposal with your dataset choice and a very brief description of what you hope to do with it.
-* March 29: An optional draft of your memo, with your documentation
+* April 5: An optional draft of your memo, with your documentation
-* April 4: Final story memo with documentation
+* April 12: Final story memo with documentation

 ## Choosing a dataset